-How to Get a Car Dealer License
+How to Obtain a Car Dealer License: A Step-by-Step Guide

 If you're interested in selling motor vehicles legally, it's likely that your state will require you to become licensed.
 Although each state will have their own unique requirements to get your auto dealer license, you can get a general idea of the steps you'll need to take to get your license in most states below.